Bread 🍂

-Compared to the Germans, the Swiss tend not to prefer salt on their pretzel rolls.
+Compared to Germans, the Swiss tend not to put salt on their pretzel rolls.

 Portions: